 What can you do to write and edit more efficiently and increase your productivity?

-There are numerous writing tools that can help you find and fix grammatical errors, improve your writing style, and make you a better editor.
+While writing by hand have its own benefits, there are several digital writing tools that can help you find and fix grammatical errors, improve your writing style, and make you a better editor.

 But which writing tools are actually worth your time and money?